sebadob/hiqlite/README.md

 The `--node-id` must match a value from `HQL_NODES` inside your config.
 When you overwrite the node id at startup, you can re-use the same config for multiple nodes.

+### Example Config

+Take a look at the [examples](https://github.com/sebadob/hiqlite/tree/main/examples) or the example [config](https://github.com/sebadob/hiqlite/blob/main/config) to get an idea about the possible config values.
+The `NodeConfig` can be created programmatically or fully created `from_env()` vars.

 ### Cluster inside Kubernetes